Search Exercises

 Preview: Explanations

 'Softly' is the adverb of manner describing how she spoke.
-It tells us the way or manner of speaking.
-'Soft' is an adjective, 'soften' is a verb, and 'softness' is a noun.
+The phrase 'so as not to wake the baby' tells us she kept her voice low — 'loudly' is wrong because speaking loudly would wake the baby.
+'Soft' is an adjective, 'softness' is a noun.

 'Eagerly' is the adverb of manner telling us how the children ran — with eagerness.
 'Eager' is an adjective, 'excitement' and 'eagerness' are nouns.